Hopes for stimulus drive risky assets higher despite weak U.S. jobs report

 “It shows that the economy is still not on firm footing and we need stimulus.
 The revitalized conversations are important, and this shows that ultimately maybe a bad number will get the politicians to push forward a bit faster,” said Marvin Loh, senior global macro strategist at State Street Global Markets.

-MSCI’s gauge of stocks across the globe gained 0.62% following mixed trading in Asia and modest gains in Europe.
+The hopes for a quicker passage of a stimulus bill helped push global stock benchmarks to record highs.
+MSCI’s gauge of stocks around the globe gained 0.71% following mixed trading in Asia and modest gains in Europe.

 “November’s report is the weakest monthly jobs number of the pandemic rebound, and markets are clearly betting that today’s result will pull forward stimulus talks, necessitating greater supply,” said Guy LeBas, chief fixed income strategist at Janney Montgomery Scott.

-German industrial orders rose more than expected on the month in October, data showed on Friday, raising hopes the manufacturing sector in Europe’s biggest economy started the fourth quarter on a solid footing during a second wave of the pandemic.
+German industrial orders rose more than expected on the month in October, data showed on Friday, raising hopes the manufacturing sector in Europe’s biggest economy started the fourth quarter on a solid footing during a resurgence of the pandemic.

 Oil prices got an additional lift after OPEC and Russia agreed to reduce their deep oil output cuts from January by 500,000 barrels per day.